-- i/ How Do I Use the Planner (and Why)?

-- 2/ Glossary-Getting to Know IU Terminology

-- 4/ Welcome

-- 7/ What Can I Expect of My University Division Advisor?

-- 8/ Part I-Planning Your Academic Program

-- 8/ How Does College Planning Differ from That for High School?

-- 8/ How Do I Know What Courses to Select?

-- 9/ What Are My Options for a Major?

-- 9/ Majors, Minors, and Certificate Programs

-- 12/ What English Composition Course Should I Take?

-- 12/ Am I Exempt from the English Composition Requirement?

-- 12/ What Are the English Composition Course Options?

-- 13/ What Is the University Division English Composition Policy?

-- 13/ Do All Undergraduates at IUB Take Mathematics?

-- 13/ Why Am I Required to Take a Mathematics Placement Exam?

-- 14/ The Mathematical Skills Assessment Test (see also sample problems-pp. 79-80)

-- 14/ How Do I Decide Which Mathematics Courses Are Appropriate for Me?

-- 14/ What Other Skills Courses Should I Take?

-- 15/ The Foreign Language Placement Test

-- 15/ How Do I Choose Major and General Education Courses?

-- 16/ Should I Take Elective Courses?

-- 16/ Should I Take the Chemistry Placement Exam?

-- 16/ Should I Take Placement Exams to Earn Advanced Credit?

-- 18/ Chart for Exploratory Students

-- 22/ Completing the Academic Planning Worksheet (APW)-Directions

-- 23/ The Academic Planning Worksheet (APW)

-- 25/ Part II-Schools and Majors

-- 25/ College of Arts and Sciences

-- 43/ Kelley School of Business

-- 46/ School of Continuing Studies

-- 47/ School of Dentistry-Dental Hygiene

-- 48/ School of Education

-- 51/ School of Health, Physical Education, and Recreation

-- 57/ School of Informatics

-- 59/ School of Journalism

-- 60/ Division of Labor Studies

-- 61/ School of Medicine Health Professions Programs

-- 64/ Jacobs School of Music

-- 68/ School of Nursing

-- 69/ School of Optometry

-- 70/ School of Public and Environmental Affairs

-- 73/ School of Social Work

-- 74/ Preprofessional Studies (Predental, Prelaw, Premedical, Pre-Occupational Therapy, Preoptometry, Prepharmacy, Pre-Physical Therapy, Preveterinary)

-- 77/ Appendix

-- 77/ Advanced Placement Program (AP) Test Information

-- 79/ Sample Problems: Mathematical Skills Assessment Test

-- 80/ Sample Problems: Calculus Advanced Placement Exam
+University ID (UID) Your unique 10-digit identification number used to track your university records.
+Waitlist An option in the enrollment process.
+You may waitlist a closed class and will be automatically placed in the class when/if an opening occurs.
+Contents - i/ How Do I Use the Planner (and Why)? - 2/ Glossary-Getting to Know IU Terminology - 4/ Welcome - 7/ What Can I Expect of My University Division Advisor? - 8/ Part I-Planning Your Academic Program - 8/ How Does College Planning Differ from That for High School? - 8/ How Do I Know What Courses to Select? - 9/ What Are My Options for a Major? - 9/ Majors, Minors, and Certificate Programs - 12/ What English Composition Course Should I Take? - 12/ Am I Exempt from the English Composition Requirement? - 12/ What Are the English Composition Course Options? - 13/ What Is the University Division English Composition Policy? - 13/ Do All Undergraduates at IUB Take Mathematics? - 13/ Why Am I Required to Take a Mathematics Placement Exam? - 14/ The Mathematical Skills Assessment Test (see also sample problems-pp. 79-80) - 14/ How Do I Decide Which Mathematics Courses Are Appropriate for Me? - 14/ What Other Skills Courses Should I Take? - 15/ The Foreign Language Placement Test - 15/ How Do I Choose Major and General Education Courses? - 16/ Should I Take Elective Courses? - 16/ Should I Take the Chemistry Placement Exam? - 16/ Should I Take Placement Exams to Earn Advanced Credit? - 18/ Chart for Exploratory Students - 22/ Completing the Academic Planning Worksheet (APW)-Directions - 23/ The Academic Planning Worksheet (APW) - 25/ Part II-Schools and Majors - 25/ College of Arts and Sciences - 43/ Kelley School of Business - 46/ School of Continuing Studies - 47/ School of Education - 50/ School of Health, Physical Education, and Recreation - 56/ School of Informatics - 58/ School of Journalism - 59/ Division of Labor Studies - 60/ Jacobs School of Music - 64/ School of Nursing - 65/ School of Optometry - 66/ School of Public and Environmental Affairs - 69/ School of Social Work - 70/ Preprofessional Studies: Prepare for a Career in Law, Medicine, or Health - 77/ Appendix - 77/ Advanced Placement Program (AP) Test Information - 79/ Sample Problems: Mathematical Skills Assessment Test - 80/ Sample Problems: Calculus Advanced Placement Exam Welcome to Indiana University and the University Division!
+Welcome to Indiana University Bloomington (IUB) where you are about to begin one of the most exciting times in your life.
+As a college student on this campus, you can discover the joys of learning in new ways, of expanding your intellectual and social relationships, and of realizing self-discipline amid the challenges and opportunities that are inherent in a university.
+IUB's faculty and staff are committed to helping you succeed in college, and we offer a variety of student services for that purpose.
+We encourage you to explore and take advantage of your options to make the most of your experiences here!
+WHAT IS THE UNIVERSITY DIVISION?